 It is vital to ensure that your high-potential employees know what to expect during the program, as well as what is expected of them.
 Provide an outline and set clear goals.
 You will also need to think about how your program will affect any current roles and deadlines.

-Examine your company to establish exactly what you’re looking for in high-potential employees.
+Review your company’s values, goals, skill gaps, or leadership needs to understand exactly what you’re looking for in high-potential employees.
 Find your employees that fit this criterion and guide them.
 Remember to be persistent in your efforts.
 Not all employees who show potential will meet your expectations.
 But the ones who do will be valuable assets to the company.